codesqueak/SYWTWAM/docs/sync.md

 @RestController
 @Api(tags = "sync", value = "syncfortune", description = "Endpoint for fortune management")
 @RequestMapping("/sync/fortune/" + API_VERSION)
-public class SyncFortuneController extends RestBase<Fortune> implements IFortune<UUID, Fortune> {
+public class SyncFortuneController extends RestBase<Fortune> implements IFortune<UUID, Fortune> {}
 ```
+Where the Key type is UUID and the Value type is Fortune.
+The Fortune class is annotated to transformed to / from JSON.
+Spring can manage this translation process automatically
+which makes sending and receiving JSON request / response bodies a trivial process.

+## A Brief Overview of Annotations Used

+### Class Level Definition

 *@RestController* - Tell Spring this is a specific controller for handling a RESTful web service

 *@Api* - Describe the service to Swagger

+### Method Level Definition

 *@RequestMapping* - Define the URI on which this service resides

-### Brief Overview of Annotations Used

 *@ApiParam* - Describe the parameter to Swagger